ryan-blauwaert/air_quality_capstone/README.md

 ## Background

 Reducing air pollution is extremely costly.
-In 2005, the Environmental Protection Agency estimated firms across the U.S spent $20.7 billion on pollution abatement.
-As the public increases its    In order to better allocate funds for pollution abatement, we need to understand which pollutants have the largest effects on public health.
+In 2005, the Environmental Protection Agency estimated firms across the U.S. spent $20.7 billion on pollution abatement.
+As the public increases its awareness of environmental issues, we may expect increased demand for firms to reduce pollution.
+In order to better allocate funds for pollution abatement, we need to understand which pollutants have the largest effects on public health.
 By analyzing the prevalence of several air pollutants across major U.S. cities as well as health outcomes in these cities, we may be able to simultaneously save money and improve public health.

 Measuring the health effects of pollution is inherently difficult.
 The consequences of exposure to low-quality air may take decades, if not a lifetime, to manifest in an otherwise healthy adult.
 Additionally, these effects are often masked by other factors (e.g. occupational hazards, cigarette smoking).
 One way to minimize these difficulties is to study the health of infants or children, for whom environmental factors comprise a larger proportion of health risk.
 In the analysis that follows, I will be exploring the relationships between air quality, infant mortality, and asthma hospitalizations.